bcc-code/developer.bcc.no/guides/objectives-and-principals.md

 2. Implementing security and compliance as an afterthought
 3. Using cloud services from new providers, without considering long-term governance (how will onboarding/offboarding be managed?)
 4. Using new, unproven or propriatory technologies that aren't backed by a large organization (often lack support, community, security in the long run)
-5. Overengineering (trying to build THE next platform without alignment with other teams)
+5. Overengineering (trying to build THE next platform without alignment)
 6. Overlooking automated testing and load testing
 7. Being dependent on online database for development